bestwebsoft/htaccess-wordpress-plugin/readme.txt

 * NEW: The ability to change the Directive block of the existing .htaccess file was added.
 Plugin optimization is done.

 == Upgrade Notice ==

+= V1.6.5 =
+An error that occurs when Order Deny,Alow entries are manually added to .htaccess file was fixed.
+BWS plugins section is updated.

 = V1.6.4 =
 We fixed the error deleting IP addresses when working with the Limit Attempts plugin.
 We fixed plugin errors when working on multisite.